 The Blu ray released by Lionsgate certainly does the films visuals justice.
 Beautiful to look at with stunning colours and deep blacks the 1080p presentation is top drawer.
 Audio is served by a DTS-HD MA 5.1 audio track.
 Again superbly rendered it will pull you into the film, surround speakers are used well with the haunting music score standing out.

-Extras include 12 behind the scenes clip, to be honest nothing special, better is the audio commentary that features the director in conversation with Damon Wise of Empire magazine and is a fascinating, and suprisingly confrontational making it an essential listen.
+Extras include 12 behind the scenes clip, to be honest, nothing special, better is the audio commentary that features the director in conversation with Damon Wise of Empire magazine and is a fascinating, and surprisingly confrontational making it an essential listen.

 Overall a film and disc that maybe you should rent first and then decide which side of the fence you sit on.